Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a condensed summary of the data that was touched on in the above illustrations.
+The following list is a review of the coverage data touched on in this article.

-- Teenagers are the costliest to insure, costing up to $382 each month including comprehensive and collision insurance
+- Drivers age 16 to 20 are charged the highest rates, as much as $382 per month including comprehensive and collision insurance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.